 Clarks Summit, PA

-CSU offers a Christian counseling degree that teaches students to treat emotional, physical, and mental disorders.
+CSU offers a that teaches students to treat emotional, physical, and mental disorders.
 During the bachelor's program, enrollees explore the differences between biblical truth and secular philosophy to handle sensitive subjects in a composed manner.

 The 123-credit curriculum prepares degree-seekers to pursue counseling licensure after graduation.
 Learners explore course topics in human growth and development, marriage and family dynamics, and adolescent and adult psychology.
 Counseling students can also consider dual enrollment in the master of science in counseling program to earn two degrees at the same time.